Information for Relatives & Other Associates

 However, in certain circumstances, if you are a relative or ‘associate’ of a club, team member, or individual athlete supported by the ASF, you may not be allowed to claim a deduction for your donation.

-This is because section 78A of the Income Tax Assessment Act 1936 disallows a deduction if any material benefit, advantage, right or privilege (other than the benefit of any tax deduction) is obtained by the donor or an associate of a donor in connection with or as a result of the donation.
-The definition of ‘associate’ is very broad but includes relatives; a spouse; companies which the donor and/or associates control; partners in a partnership and spouses of those partners; and beneficiaries with an interest in a trust.
+This is because section 78A of the Income Tax Assessment Act 1936 (the Act) disallows a deduction if any material benefit, advantage, right or privilege (other than the benefit of any tax deduction) is obtained by the donor or a “relative or associate” of the donor in connection with or as a result of the donation.
+“Relative” has its ordinary meaning (including blood relatives, partners, spouses etc).
+However, the term “associate” is specifically defined in the Act.
+Friends, colleagues, workmates etc are not “associates” for these purposes, and are free to donate and claim an income tax deduction – however, the term is otherwise broadly drawn, and includes companies which the donor and/or associates control; partners in a partnership and spouses of those partners; and beneficiaries with an interest in a trust.
 This list is not exhaustive and is a guide only.
 Please refer to section 78A for the complete definition of associate and other relevant provisions.

 If you are a relative or ‘associate’ of a club, team member, or individual athlete relating to a project supported by the ASF, you can still make a donation to the ASF for the project, and the ASF will issue you with a receipt for all donations received.
 However, in certain circumstances, you may need to seek professional taxation advice or contact the Australian Taxation Office before claiming the donation as a deduction in your tax return.